paulkarpenko/us-code-ui/uscode/title-08-aliens-and-nationality/chapter-015-enhanced-border-security-and-visa-entry-reform.md

 <a id="section-1722"></a>
 ## § 1722.
 Interim measures for access to and coordination of law enforcement and other information
-**(a) Interim directive** Until the plan required by subsection (c) of this section is implemented, Federal law enforcement agencies and the intelligence community shall, to the maximum extent practicable, share any information with the Department of State and the Immigration and Naturalization Service relevant to the admissibility and deportability of aliens, consistent with the plan described in subsection (c) of this section.
+**(a) Interim directive** Until the plan required by subsection (c) is implemented, Federal law enforcement agencies and the intelligence community shall, to the maximum extent practicable, share any information with the Department of State and the Immigration and Naturalization Service relevant to the admissibility and deportability of aliens, consistent with the plan described in subsection (c).

 **(b) Report identifying law enforcement and intelligence information**